 In the beginning, the Regent’s canal literally connected Islington to the rest of world – transporting desired goods such as coal, fruit, timber, beer and grain into North London; bringing Islington it’s unique character.
 Today the canal is a destination in itself; a place to walk the dog, take a jog, a coffee, a sandwich or a place to live on the cities growing number of narrowboat dwellers.

-The stories of Islington life back in the 1940’s-60’s have been captured and will be added to the archives of the Islington Canal Museum, as well as brought to life on the canal itself this July!
+The stories of Islington life back in the 1940’s-60’s have been captured and will be added to the archives of the Islington Canal Museum!
 Don’t miss it!